 I am participating in a project funded by the Research Council of Norway.
 The project title is "Part-time careers in Norway – the end of normalization?
 Women’s working time adaptation in a longitudinal perspective”.
 PI: Heidi Nicolaisen at Fafo.

-Previously, I convened the PG module SO819 Analysis of Quantitative Data and ran several methods workshops, including Multilevel modelling workshops at Tilburg University and University of Hamburg.
+Previously, I convened the PG module SO819 Analysis of Quantitative Data and ran several methods workshops, including Multilevel modelling workshops at the University of Kent, Tilburg University and University of Hamburg.

 I am supervising a number of students including undergraduates, MAs and PhDs.
 Current/past PhDs include: